What Is Tagging and What's It Good For?

 Let's start with a very simple example – tagging students when they take action:

 - Bill opened your course – give him an "active" tag

 - Derek reaches 200 points in a course – tag as "hot prospect for next product"

 And you can even tag them when they DON'T do something in your membership site:

-- Janet hasn’t logged in for 2 weeks.
-Tag as "Slipping Away".
+- Janet hasn’t logged in for 2 weeks. so let's tag her with "Slipping Away"

 Getting Started With Tagging

 First, you'll need to create the tag you need.